gallargit/Sql2SqlCloner/README.md

 * New features (some of them can be configured at the `app.config` file):
   * Copy several schemas
-  * Copy a broader range of objects: partitions, xmlschemas, extended properties, etc.
+  * Copy a broader range of objects and data types: partitions, xmlschemas, extended properties, spatial data, etc.
   * Exclude objects/data from copy operation
   * Select which objects/schemas/data to copy
   * View the number of records that will be copied